J-rayX/cowrywise-library-book-manager/README.md

 By now, you have successfully used the `enroll` and `add book` endpoints of the Cowrywise Library Book Manager API using cURL.
 Adjust the `<your-api-host>` placeholder with the actual host where the API is deployed.

+## Documentation 📚

+You can check out the full developer documentation at [Cowrywise Library Manager API Documentation](https://jkaylight.gitbook.io/cowrywise-library-manager-api/).

+It includes:
+- Key concept explanations
+- API reference
+- Quickstart guide

-## Postman Collection
+## Postman Collection 📥
 You can copy or download the Postman collection JSON file for the Cowrywise Library Manager API from the following link:
 [Cowrywise Library Manager API.postman_collection.json](https://github.com/J-rayX/cowrywise-library-book-manager/Cowrywise%20Library%20Manager%20API.postman_collection.json)

-Then, import the downloaded file in your Postman to view the full documention on all endpoints with example requests and responses.
+Then, import the downloaded file in your Postman to view the full documentation on all endpoints with example requests and responses.

-## Database Management and Inter-Service Communication
+## Service Communication 🔗

 The Frontend API and Admin API communicate changes made to each other as they use different data stores.
 RabbitMQ powers the event-driven messaging system between the two services.

-## Database Usage
+## Database Usage 🗄️

 - **Frontend API:** Uses PostgreSQL
 - **Admin API:** Uses MySQL